mnemnion/zitron/doc/zitron.md

 - Otherwise, resolve the conflict by reducing by the rule that appears first in the grammar, and report a parsing conflict.

-[]{#special}

-### 4.4 Special Directives
+### 4.4 Special Directives <a id="special">

-The input grammar to Lemon consists of grammar rules and special directives.
-We\'ve described all the grammar rules, so now we\'ll talk about the special directives.
+The input grammar to Zitron consists of grammar rules and special directives.
+We've described all the grammar rules, so now we'll talk about the special directives.

-Directives in Lemon can occur in any order.
+Directives in Zitron can occur in any order.
 You can put them before the grammar rules, or after the grammar rules, or in the midst of the grammar rules.
-It doesn\'t matter.
-The relative order of directives used to assign precedence to terminals is important, but other than that, the order of directives in Lemon is arbitrary.
+It doesn't matter.
+The relative order of directives used to assign precedence to terminals is important, but other than that, the order of directives in Zitron is arbitrary.

-Lemon supports the following special directives:
+Zitron supports the following special directives:

 - [`%code`](#pcode)
 - [`%default_destructor`](#default_destructor)